Today we have a guest post from writer, videographer, and founder of RedeemerSavior.com — Joseph.

 Just as Paul states, he will not forget it, and through steadfast faith and patience we will “inherit was has been promised.”

 What does diligent mean?
 As these bible verses show, being a diligent worker comes in many different forms.
-In amazing exhortations against to avoid idleness, encouragements to work hard, to be a fertile land that relentlessly yields fruits for God, and to multiply the resources he’s generously given us, Scripture is a profound source for motivation to both engage in all kinds of productive endeavors and to be diligent in them.
+In amazing exhortations against idleness, encouragements to work hard, to be a fertile land that relentlessly yields fruits for God, and to multiply the resources he’s generously given us, Scripture is a profound source for motivation to both engage in all kinds of productive endeavors and to be diligent in them.
 Every diligent man in the bible can serve as inspiration to us.

 Indeed, motivation can help greatly in remaining diligent.
 I use these Bible verses to remind myself that my beautiful God will reward me if I am a productive Christian, and then my motivation to stay diligent flows naturally.